 Cineworld, Milton Keynes, Monday 28 April 2014

-Ballet lovers joined viewers in 29 countries across the world last night at the city’s live screening of The Royal Ballet’s newest full-length work, The Winter’s Tale.
+Ballet lovers in 29 countries across the world enjoyed the live screening of The Royal Ballet’s newest full-length work, The Winter’s Tale, last night.

 Cineworld Milton Keynes had very few empty seats as audience members immersed themselves in Christopher Wheeldon’s captivating ballet of Shakespeare’s ‘problem play’.
 A tragicomedy about love and jealousy, The Winter’s Tale depicts the psychological breakdown of Leontes, the King of Sicilia.